Baptism for the dead: Early Christianity

 Latter-day Saint scholar John A. Tvedtnes says: "Baptism for the dead was performed by the dominant church until forbidden by the sixth canon of the Council of Carthage (397).
 Some of the smaller sects, however, continued the practice."
 He does not give the text of that canon, which, if it is included in Canon 18 of The Code of Canons of the African Church, reads: "It also seemed good that the Eucharist should not be given to the bodies of the dead.
 For it is written: 'Take, Eat', but the bodies of the dead can neither 'take' nor 'eat'.
 Nor let the ignorance of the presbyters baptize those who are dead."

-Epiphanius of Salamis (between 310–320 – 403) reported that he had heard it said that, among followers of Cerinthus, if one of them died before baptism, another was baptized in that person's name:
+Epiphanius of Salamis (between 310 and 320 – 403) reported that he had heard it said that, among followers of Cerinthus, if one of them died before baptism, another was baptized in that person's name:

 John Chrysostom (c.
 347–407) mockingly attributes to the Marcionites of the late 4th century a similar practice: if one of their followers who was being prepared for baptism died before receiving baptism, the dead person's corpse was addressed with the question whether he wished to be baptized, whereupon another answered affirmatively and was baptized for the dead person.

-1 Corinthians 15:29
+Interpretations of 1 Corinthians 15:29

-In the context of insisting that "in Christ shall all be made alive ..
-Christ the firstfruits; afterward they that are Christ's", Paul wrote in : "Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?"
-Different views have been expressed on the meaning of the phrase "baptized for the dead", and on whether Paul gave his approval to the practice.